CODE-at-TACC/summer-2015/raspi/light/01-led.md

 * The purpose of common electronics components like breadboards, LEDs, and resistors
 * How to read resistor codes
 * Technique for cutting and preparing jumper wires
+* How to use a breadboard to prototype wired circuits
-* How to follow a circuit diagram to create a functioning circuit
+* How to follow a simple circuit diagram

 # Challenges
 :sparkle: Try briefly moving the wire from **#25** to **3V3** - What happens?
 Don't forget to plug back into **#25** when you are done playing :-)